 The real thing to remember here is that your scope is supposed to be a useful addition to your gun.
 If you use something that is bulky and heavy, you are limiting the functionality of your firearm.
 Of course, you want something that will stand up to wear and tear and that doesn’t look or feel cheap, but lightweight options are always preferred.

 Lastly, a good thing to look for is compatibility.
 While you may only have one or a few guns now, you may purchase different ones in the future.
 To get the most for your money, it is a good idea to have a scope that can be used on several different firearms.
-Luckily things like the Weaver system and the Picatinny rail, along with Allen screws, help make scopes usable on multiple guns.
+Luckily things like the Weaver system and the Picatinny rail, along with Allen screws, help make scopes compattible with multiple guns.
 Not having this type of compatibility is a real deal breaker.

 To begin our review, we started looking at some existing reviews of the available options.
 Those that had less than a 3.5-star rating on Amazon for legitimate reasons were thrown out right away.